Frequently Asked Questions

 If bad weather conditions exist on my wedding day, what are the alternatives?

-- Nearby chapels are almost always available and are used as a backup when weather isn’t favorable to have an outdoor wedding.
+- If available, nearby chapels can be leased and used as a backup when weather isn’t favorable to have an outdoor wedding.
 However, if the bride and groom are willing and the weather hasn’t made the wedding location inaccessible, we can proceed with the wedding as originally planned.

 If my wedding has to be moved to an indoor chapel because of the weather conditions, will it cost me more money?

-- Rental of a chapel for one hour will generally cost approximately $150 more than your contracted price.
+- Leasing of a chapel for one hour will generally cost approximately $175.

-Where is the alternate indoor wedding site that you use if bad weather occurs?
+Where is the alternate indoor wedding site that can be leased if bad weather occurs?

-- There are several indoor wedding chapels that we use as a backup plan when severe weather occurs and they are localized near the center of town.
+- There are several likely indoor wedding chapels that can be leased as a backup plan when severe weather occurs and they are localized near the center of town.

 Deposits and Payments